MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 ## Pre-install checklist

-+ SQL Server 2019 Setup is required if you want to install support for the Java Language Extension.
++ SQL Server Setup is required if you want to install support for the Java Language Extension.

++ Starting with SQL Server 2022, users can download and install any Java runtime as desired, including open source or officially licensed Java runtimes.

 + A database engine instance is required.
 You cannot install just the Java Language Extension features, although you can add them incrementally to an existing instance.

 + For business continuity, [Always On Availability Groups](../../database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server.md) are supported for Language Extensions.
 You have to install language extensions, and configure packages, on each node.

-+ Installing the Java Language Extension is supported on a failover cluster in SQL Server 2019.
+Installing the Java Language Extension also is supported on a failover cluster instance in SQL Server.

 + Do not install SQL Server Language Extensions or the Java Language Extension on a domain controller.
 The Language Extensions portion of setup will fail.